Role of Monitoring Tools in Quality Assurance

 • Application Performance Monitoring (APM): Monitors the efficiency of applications and regularly offers information on operation speeds, error rates, and load times.

-• Infrastructure Monitoring: Keeps eyes on the functionality and state of the servers, databases, and other back-end infrastructure the program supports.
+• Infrastructure Monitoring: Monitors the performance and state of back-end infrastructure supported by the application server, database, etc.

-• User Experience Monitoring: Tracks data such as load times, crashes, and usability issues to determine how actual users interact with the program.
+• User Experience Monitoring: Logs data on load times, crashes, and usability problems to evaluate how users interact with the application.

 • Log Monitoring: Analyzes system logs for the latest developments or problems that indicate significant application-related issues.